SathyaBhat/sathyasays.com/content/talks.md

 I've been organizing events on small large scale since 2012.
 Besides organizing events, I also love talking in meetups and conferences.
 Below are a collection of some of my previous talks.

+#### Securing workloads on Azure

+Presented at the Highway to 100 Unicorns webinar, this talk at looks at some of the guidelines to be followed when improving the security of your workloads

+{{< speakerdeck bc2ed4d9f85f468884ed51c4b9bb8be6 >}}

 #### DVC15: AWS Fargate instead of Amazon EC2 instances for one-off tasks